 Employer contributions other than matches are subject to a different nondiscrimination test.
 Plans using an allocation method that is not in proportion to pay (such as a discretionary amount to each individual) must pass general nondiscrimination testing.
 This is a complicated area with many variables and options, but these plan designs can be very beneficial to an organization’s key employees.

 Another area that may involve nondiscrimination is the “benefits, rights and features” of the plan.
-This can include the ability to take a loan from the plan, distribution alternatives, or investment options.
+This includes the ability to take a loan from the plan, distribution alternatives, and investment options.
 Anything available under the plan cannot be preferential to HCEs.
-For example, if the right to self-direct investments or even the availability of a specific investment is restricted under the plan to accounts of a certain size, then the feature must be tested to ensure that it does not predominantly favor HCEs.
+For example, if the right to self-directed investments or even the availability of a specific investment is restricted under the plan to accounts of a certain size, then the feature must be tested to ensure that it does not predominantly favor HCEs.

 Nondiscrimination is an important consideration for plan sponsors, and failure of the nondiscrimination standards can lead to plan disqualification.

 If you have any concerns about your plan’s compliance with these requirements, please contact Connie Lee at email@example.com or toll free at 844.4WINDES.